dyakupoglu/custom-web-app-v1/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dyakupoglu/custom-web-app-v1/blob/main/LICENSE) file for details.

+**MIT License**
+Copyright (c) 2025 Doğukan Bekir Yakupoğlu

 ---